AdobeDocs/commerce-testing/src/pages/functional-testing-framework/two-factor-authentication.md

 description: Learn how to use the Functional Testing Framework with two-factor authentication for Adobe Commerce and Magento Open Source projects.
 ---

-# Configuring MFTF for two-factor authentication (2FA)
+# Configuring two-factor authentication (2FA)

-Using two-factor authentication (2FA) with MFTF is possible with some configurations settings in Magento.
+Using two-factor authentication (2FA) with the Functional Testing Framework is possible with some configurations settings in Magento.
 In this document, we will use Google as the authentication provider.

 ## Configure Magento

-To prepare Magento for MFTF testing when 2FA is enabled, set the following configurations through the Magento CLI.
+To prepare Adobe Commerce or Magento Open Source for testing when 2FA is enabled, set the following configurations through the Adobe Commerce or Magento Open Source CLI.

 First, select `Google Authenticator` as Magento's 2FA provider: